-ELCA World Hunger Domestic Hunger Grants accompany congregations and their partners throughout the United States and Caribbean as they draw on the strengths of communities to address local issues such as food security, clean water, housing, job readiness, human rights, policy change, leadership development and more.
+ELCA World Hunger Domestic Hunger Grants accompany congregations and their partners throughout the United States and Caribbean as they draw on the strengths of communities to address local issues such as food security, clean water, housing, job access, human rights, policy change, leadership development and more.
 Together, these ministries are part of a comprehensive approach to breaking the cycle of poverty and hunger — for good.

 To learn more about ELCA World Hunger and to apply, check out the resources on this page.

 Follow us on Facebook, Twitter or Instagram for updates about ELCA World Hunger.
 Para obtener información sobre la solicitud en español, contáctenos en email@example.com.

 Accompaniment of communities toward a just world where all are fed means breaking down barriers between neighbors, ensuring just laws and policies for all and addressing the root causes of hunger.
 That’s why ELCA World Hunger is excited to partner with ministries and projects that are transformative, holistic and integrated, providing bread for today and hope for tomorrow.

 Transformative ministries work to break down barriers, reduce inequality and build strong relationships that can move us toward a just world where all are fed.
 Transformative ministries build relationships across the lines that divide our communities with an eye toward justice for all.
 This might look like projects focused on reducing disparities based on race, gender, economic status, sexuality or citizenship.